The 20 best period piece shows you can watch right now

 Recommended for those looking for a solid dose of bloody fun.

-This charming comedy-drama follows two women as they take on the man's world of ‘50s stand-up comedy.
+This charming comedy-drama follows 2 women as they take on the man's world of 50s stand-up comedy.

-The Marvellous Mrs. Maisel centers on Midge, a housewife who seems to have everything she has ever wanted – but when her husband unceremoniously leaves her, she discovers a hidden talent he wasn't aware of.
+The Marvelous Mrs. Maisel centres on Midge, a housewife who seems to have everything she has ever wanted – but when her husband unceremoniously leaves her, she discovers a hidden talent he wasn't aware of.